ShawLovesGames/DevJourney/Python-Lessons/Basics/03_Notes/Page_01.md

 - They are indexed like lists and the first item will have index 0
 - They are ordered like lists and the defined order cannot change
 - Tuples can also store items of different data types

+### **Sets**
+- Sets are also used to store multiple items in a single variable.
+It is created using curly brackets
+- Set items are unordered, they do not have a defined order.
+We cannot refer to set items using their index
+- Set items are unchangeable, we cannot change the items but we can remove existing items or add new items
+- Sets do not allow duplicates
+- Sets can also store items of different data types